-Flea & Tick Treatments for Dogs
+Flea and Tick Treatment for Dogs

 It can happen at any time, your dog has a tick or fleas!
 This causes stress for your dog, which, naturally, you want to treat as quickly as possible.
 Fortunately, there are many different products that you can use to not only treat, but also protect, your furry best friend.

 There are many different species of fleas that can affect your dog.
 Fleas are tiny insects that live on blood and prefer to nest in warm, sheltered areas between the hair.
 The itching is caused when flea saliva is injected into the skin and not by the bite itself.
-In some cases a flea infestation can even result in the development of tapeworms.
+In some cases, a flea infestation can even result in the development of tapeworms.

 Scratch!
 Scratch!
 Scratch!